Free Shipping on orders over $99 (US only!)

 Fountain owners need to know how to clean a fountain pump correctly to prolong the life of their fountain pump.

-Fountain Accessories Tip #2: Water Fountain Accessories that Really Mean Something
+Tip #2: Water Fountain Accessories that Really Mean Something

-Fountain Accessories Tip #3: The Right Fountain Pump For The Job
+Tip #3: The Right Fountain Pump For The Job

-How do I know what kind of fountain pump to buy?
 Even though you carefully clean your outdoor fountain pumps regularly, or make sure to keep your indoor fountain pumps in top condition, they can still break down.
 The good news is that replacing fountain pumps isn’t a big deal.
 Let’s say you purchased your water fountain from Serenity Health.
 You’ve used your fountain with considerable pleasure and then one day, the fountain stops working properly.
 Depending on the water fountain model, it may still be under warranty, so check with the company to see if you’re eligible for any refund or discount on a new pump.

-Fountain Accessories Tip #4: Sometimes the Safest Water Fountain Cleaning Supplies Are No Water Fountain Cleaning Supplies
+Tip #4: Sometimes the Safest Water Fountain Cleaning Supplies Are No Water Fountain Cleaning Supplies

-Is it safe to use cleaners and bleach on my fountain?
 The type and amount of water fountain cleaning supplies you need to keep your fountain working properly has a lot to do with the size of the fountain, whether it’s an indoor or an outdoor fountain, and is especially pertinent to the material the fountain is made of.

 For example, copper fountains can be damaged by using the wrong water fountain cleaning supplies.
 The same holds true for steel or slate water fountains.
 Use furniture polish or Pledge to keep your natural copper fountains clean.
 Now, buying a product specifically labeled “copper cleaner” might seem like the logical choice, but don’t use it on your natural copper fountain.
 It will completely remove the hand applied patina finish.
 Keep in mind that copper is natural and, as a result, will weather naturally, changing color over time.